 - Chronic infection or inflammation around the implants

-- Various other medical complications including BIA-BII symptoms
+- Various other medical complications, including BIA-AII symptoms and other systemic symptoms (“breast implant illness”)

-- Concern about BIA-ALCL, a cancer linked to breast implants by the FDA & WHO
+- Concern about BIA-ALCL, a cancer linked to breast implants by the FDA & WHO, or other cancers including the newly linked aggressive cancer, squamous cell carcinoma

-- Persistent feeling that the implants don’t align with their body image
+- Persistent feeling that the implants don’t align with personal body image

 - Simply not wanting to live with implants anymore